duckdb/duckdb-web/docs/extensions/excel.md

 title: Excel Extension
 ---

 This extension, contrary to its name, does not provide support for reading Excel files.
+It instead provides a function that wraps the number formatting functionality of the i18npool library, which formats numbers per Excel's formatting rules.

-Instead, see our guides for Excel [Import](../guides/import/excel_import) and [Export](../guides/import/excel_export).
+Excel files can be handled through the [`spatial` extension](spatial): see the [Excel Import](../guides/import/excel_import) and [Excel Export](../guides/import/excel_export) pages for instructions.

-It instead provides a function that wraps the number formatting functionality of the i18npool library, which formats numbers per Excel's formatting rules
+## Functions

 | Function | Description | Example | Result |
 |:--|:---|:--|:-|